abyssparanoia/go-gmo/README.md

 # go-gmo

-This is client library for GMO services
+Golnag client library for GMO services

+\*\* This library is still under development